Please Please Me

 These elusive labels are even rarer than the "Northern Songs" Golds, and for many years went unnoticed till very recently.
 The Stereo is a lot scarcer than the mono here, but these are still very thin on the ground and you'll see 20 Gold Mono's before 1 of these pop up.

-4th Press.
+4th Press. (a&b)

-This WAS the 3rd press for many years until the discovery of the above label, and was only around for a brief moment before it changed again.
+This was considered the 3rd press for many years (and still is by many collectors) until the discovery of the above label, and was only around for a brief moment before it changed again.
+This is identical to the 3rd label above except now there is no little 33 1/3.

-5th Press - type 1.
+5th Press - type 1a. (a&b)

 Again, because of the inclusion of the 3rd label, this is was usually known as the 4th Label.
-There are in fact 2 types, this was the first, with the "Recording First Pub.1963" in line with the (XEX.421) and with the 1 (& 2).
+There are in fact 2 major types, this was the first, with the "Recording First Pub.1963" in line with the (XEX.421) and with the 1 (& 2).

 These Labels were the norm for most of 1963 and as such are the most common along with type 2 below.